 To promote technology advancement in Canada, the government of Canada has an SR&ED program that allows corporations to claim investment tax credits on certain qualifying expenses up to a certain specified limit.
 However, for certain corporations, the investment tax credits are fully refundable; for others, the non-refundable portion is carried forward for a specified number of years.

-In the case of CCPCs, the federal government has a very generous program that allows CCPCs to earn refundable investment tax credits at an enhanced rate of 35% on qualifying expenditures up to a maximum limit of $3 million (i.e. up to $1,050,000 of refundable tax credit).
+In the case of a Canadian Controlled Private Corporation, the federal government has a very generous program that allows CCPCs to earn refundable investment tax credits at an enhanced rate of 35% on qualifying expenditures up to a maximum limit of $3 million (i.e. up to $1,050,000 of the refundable tax credit).
 Over the $3 million SR&ED expenditure threshold, the credit rate is reduced to 15% for CCPCs, of which 40% may be refundable while the non-refundable portion can be carried forward 20 years.
 In contrast, a non-CCPC is eligible for a non-refundable federal credit at a rate of 15%.

 Another significant tax benefit of a CCPC is the lifetime capital gains exemption (“LCGE”) available to CCPC shareholders.
 LCGE provides Canadian resident individuals with a considerable tax benefit when disposing of qualified small business corporation shares (“QSBCS”).

-To meet the definition of a qualified small business corporation, the corporation must first qualify as a CCPC.
+To meet the definition of a qualified small business corporation, the corporation must first qualify as a Canadian Controlled Private Corporation.
 In addition, the shares must be held for 24 months or more.
 Upon disposal, 50% of the LCGE is netted against the taxable capital gain, eliminating some or all of the taxable capital gain.
-For 2022, the lifetime capital gains exemption limits is $913, 630.
+For 2023, the lifetime capital gains exemption limit is $971, 190.
 This means that a CCPC shareholder that meets all the conditions of QSBC shares can shelter their taxable gain up to the LCGE limit.
 Please note that the LCGE limit is indexed to inflation every year.

 Upon exercising the stock option, a non-CCPC employee will have incurred a taxable benefit and must include that in their taxable income.
 The amount of the benefit to be included is equal to the fair market value of the shares purchased minus the amount paid by the employee to the corporation for the shares, and minus the amount (if any) paid by the employee to acquire the stock options.